Comparing VivoPower International (VVPR) and The Competition

 |$8.94 billion

-VivoPower International’s peers have higher revenue and earnings than VivoPower International.
-VivoPower International is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.
+VivoPower International’s competitors have higher revenue and earnings than VivoPower International.
+VivoPower International is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.

-This is a summary of recent recommendations and price targets for VivoPower International and its peers, as reported by MarketBeat.com.
+This is a summary of recent ratings and target prices for VivoPower International and its competitors, as reported by MarketBeat.com.

 |Sell Ratings